🎯 MCP Feedback Collector

 mcp-feedback-collector health

-# Access test page
+# Access the test page

 http://localhost:5000/test.html